-Currently bandages are being sent to the Congo.
-The Fireside Room will quickly be transformed into what looks like a small factory: some ripping sheets, some running sewing machines, some rolling strips into bandages and everyone laughing, talking and having a fun.
+Currently, bandages are being sent to the Congo.
+The Fireside Room will quickly be transformed into what looks like a small factory: some ripping sheets, some running sewing machines, some rolling strips into bandages and everyone talking and having a fun.
 Please bring scissors suitable for cutting material.

-Poject designed for: 10-15 people; older children, youth and adults
+Project designed for: 10-15 people; older children, youth, and adults.

 PREPARING A NO-COOK DESSERT FOR A CALVARY MEAL

-An easy sit-down task of putting together a dessert for our next guests at Calvary church.
+An easy sit-down task of putting together a dessert of trail mix for our next guests we serve at the hot meal at Calvary church.

-Project designed for 6-8 people; children, teens and adults
+Poject designed for: 6-8 people; children, teens and adults

 If you enjoy being in the kitchen this project is for you.
 Help set up the tables, fire up the grills and help cook a delicious lunch.
 Report for duty to Head Chef, Faith Arnold in the main kitchen by Fellowship Hall.
-Help will also be needed to wash dishes after the lunch.
+This also includes staying to help with clean-up and washing dishes.

-Project designed for: 10-12 people; older children, youth and adults
+Project designed for: 10-12 people; youth and adults

 NURSERY IS OPEN